SergeyIsakhanyan/fg-docs/JSX.md

 ### How is JSX get compiled?

 JSX is not valid JavaScript, web browsers cant read it directly.
 So, if JavaScript files contains JSX, that file will have to be transpiled.
 That means that before the file gets to the web browser, a JSX compiler will translate any JSX into regular JavaScript.
-JSX produces React Elements.
 There’s an abstraction layer between JSX and what’s actually going on in React land.
 This abstraction layer is that JSX is always going to get transpiled to `React.createElement()` invocations (typically) via Babel.
 We will not typically invoke `React.createElement()` directly if we are using JSX.
 ```
 const element = (